DoDAO-io/dodao-aave-guides/generated/markdown/decentralized-lending.md

 ##### What are stablecoins?

 - [x]  A stablecoin is a digital currency pegged to a stable reserve asset like the U.S. dollar or gold.
-- [ ]  stablecoins are an allternate coin for Bitcoin.
+- [ ]  Stablecoins are an alternate coin for Bitcoin.
-- [ ]  stable coins are more volatile coins
+- [ ]  Stable coins are more volatile coins
 - [ ]  None of these